-Paris is one of the center points for the world’s culture, art, haute cuisince and fashion.
-With annual visitors exceeding the thirty million mark annully, Paris is not only the premiere tourist attraction for the country of France or even the entire continent of Europe.
-It is the premier tourist destination of the entire world.
+Paris is one of the center points for the world’s culture, art, haute cuisine and fashion.
+With annual visitors exceeding the thirty million mark each and every year, Paris is not only the premiere tourist attraction for the country of France or even the entire continent of Europe; but it is the top spot on the entire planet!
+Each year, Paris is the premier tourist destination of the entire world.
 You will not find more beautiful hotels, amazing restaurants, world famous attractions, iconic monuments, prestigious museums or beautiful parks in any other city on the planet.
 Even the most seasoned tourist will have to agree that Paris has it all.

 So where should you go when you visit Paris?
 It’s entirely up to you whether you like parks, monuments, museums, bridges, shopping malls or even cemeteries.
 Below we will list the top attractions to visit in the city of Paris.

 The Paris Attractions:

 Standing at the center of the Place Charles de Gaulle you will see the most famous arch in the world, decorated in the tradition of nineteenth century decorative sculptures and art.
 Every tourist to the city of Paris must travel down Champs Elysses and take a photo in front of this phenomenal structure.
 You can even go up to the top and get some more pictures with views of Champs Elysees.

 Completed during the reign of King Louis Philippe in the 1830’s after having been commission by Napoleon himself at the beginning of the 1800’s, this famous Paris monument stands at over 50 meters tall.
 Buried beneath, visitors can visit the Tomb of the Unknown Soldier with its eternal flame, another famous Paris attraction in honor of the unidentified soldiers that perished during the two world wars.

 Learn more about the Arc de Triomphe here